LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 ====================================================  =========================================  ==================

-As described in Section :numref:`Mathematics.Linear`, when using an iterative linear solver the user may supply a preconditioning operator to aid in solution of the system.
+As described in :numref:`ARKODE.Mathematics.Linear`, when using an iterative linear solver the user may supply a preconditioning operator to aid in solution of the system.
 This operator consists of two user-supplied functions, *psetup* and *psolve*, that are supplied